HackYourFuture/React/week1/MAKEME.md

 Here are the requirements your project needs to fulfill:

 -   List all the cities and their weather information (taken from `city-weather.json`)
 -   Display each city in its own box
 -   Each box should contain the following pieces of data:
     -   `city name`
     -   `country name`
     -   `weather main`
     -   `weather desciption`
     -   `max and min temprature`
     -   `location (longitude and lattitude)`
 -   Deploy your static site using [Netlify](https://www.netlify.com/)

 Hints:

 -   Make use of the `map()` function to show the different cities
 -   Try to "think in components"
 -   Look at the JSON file and carefully look at where the useful data is found

 ## **SUBMIT YOUR HOMEWORK!**

 After you've finished your list it's time to show us what you got!
-Upload all your files to a forked repository (a copy from the original, which in this case is the [React](https://www.github.com/HackYourFuture/React) repository) using GIT.
-Then make a pull request to your teacher's forked repository.
+Upload all your files to the HackYourHomework repository (which in this case is the [React](https://www.github.com/HackYourHomework/React) repository) using GIT.

 If you need a refresher, take a look at the following [guide](../hand-in-homework-guide.md) to see how it's done.